LBNL-ETA/MSWH/paper.md

 # Summary

 We developed the Multiscale Solar Water Heating (MSWH) software with a primary intent to enable users to model energy use for individual and community scale solar water heating projects and compare it with the performance of conventional natural gas tank water heaters.
-The package contains a [Jupyter notebook with examples](https://github.com/LBNL-ETA/MSWH/blob/master/scripts/MSWH%20System%20Tool.ipynb), a GUI developed using Django Framework and both functional and unit tests.
+The package contains a [Jupyter notebook with examples](https://github.com/LBNL-ETA/MSWH/blob/master/scripts/MSWH%20System%20Tool.ipynb), a GUI (graphical user interface) developed using Django Framework and both functional and unit tests.
 In addition, the package is structured so that it can be extended with further technologies, applications and locations as needed.

 We developed and implemented simplified fast performing energy balance based models.
 We connected the models into two preconfigured solar water heating systems that are provided with MSWH software: